Violator (album): Re-release

 As part of Mute's 2006 reissue schedule, Violator was re-released as a hybrid Super Audio CD + DVD-Video package on 3 April 2006 that included two-channel and 5.1 surround mixes of the album.
 The six B-sides to the Violator singles—"Dangerous", "Memphisto", "Sibeling", "Kaleid", "Happiest Girl", and "Sea of Sin"—also appear, albeit without the surround sound treatment.
 The reissue did not reach the US until 6 June 2006.
 The US version lacked the hybrid SACD and instead included a separate CD and DVD.
 The DVD was identical to the European DVD but in NTSC format instead of PAL.
 The lack of SACD is due to the titles being distributed in North America by Warner, who do not support the SACD format.

-A 32-minute short film, entitled Depeche Mode 1989–90 (If You Wanna Use Guitars, Use Guitars), featured interviews with the band, Daniel Miller, Flood, François Kevorkian (who mixed the album), Anton Corbijn (who directed the music videos and did the album's photography/cover), and others.
+A 32-minute short film, titled Depeche Mode 1989–90 (If You Wanna Use Guitars, Use Guitars), featured interviews with the band, Daniel Miller, Flood, François Kevorkian (who mixed the album), Anton Corbijn (who directed the music videos and did the album's photography/cover), and others.
 It also includes news footage from the infamous "riot" in Los Angeles, which gave the band media publicity the day before Violator came out.
 The band were scheduled to do autographs in an LA music store, and the line became extremely long, stretching towards twenty-thousand people, and the event had to be cancelled shortly after it began due to problems keeping them in order.
 There is also footage from Strange Too, notably clips from the music videos for "Halo" and "Clean".

 The remastered album was released on "deluxe" vinyl on 2 March 2007 in Germany and on 5 March 2007 internationally.